JoshuaCrewe/bible-120/README.md

 [ ] - Automate ebook creation
 [X] - Add styles to pandoc when creating ebook
+[X] - Add a summary of the days plan
 [ ] - Add full reading plan data